Grimler91/samsung-docs/docs/Odin.md

 nav_order: 3
 ---

+## Warning
+If you just wanna to flash firmware onto a Samsung phone, click Hreidmar button below, or use leaked Odin. \
+It is an implementation of this protocol, tested on Samsung Galaxy A20s.

 ## Handshake
 To perform a handshake, you need to send "ODIN", and check if response is "LOKE".